 An extensive search is expected for a successor, and Mr. Malkin said the board is still discussing how the advisory role will work.

-Members of the Dukes County commission have been pushing for changes in leadership at the Steamship Authority, and commissioner Christine Todd, who was on Nantucket Tuesday, thanked Mr. Davis for his decision to step down.
+Members of the Dukes County commission, who appoint the Vineyard board member, have been pushing for a change in leadership at the SSA.
+Commissioner Christine Todd, who was on Nantucket Tuesday, thanked Mr. Davis for his decision to step down.

 “I know a lot of people on Martha’s Vineyard will be holding you in high admiration for this,” she said before turning to the board.
 “You’ve made the right decision in accepting Mr. Davis’s resignation.”